oneapi-src/level-zero-spec/scripts/core/PROG.rst

 - When Event is reset (assigned as signal event to new append call), new timestamp data storage is provided implicitly.
 User can immediately query new data, without handling the completion
 - Event can be destroyed without waiting for completion, even if profiling is enabled

-Regular Event rely on memory state controlled by the User (explicit Reset calls).
+Regular Event rely on memory state controlled by the user (explicit Reset calls).
 CB Event represents host programming sequence, without managing the state.
 For example:

 .. parsed-literal::
        ${x}EventCounterBasedCreate(context, device, &desc, &event1); // counter not yet assigned